markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 2. Implement the skeleton of the production code / Unit Under Test.
     * Remember to throw your 'Not implemented' exceptions in the Unit Under Test.
 3. Write the body of the tests.
-    * The tests will still fail 🔴, but with 'Not implemented' exceptions from the Unit Under Test.
+    * The tests will still fail :red_circle:, but with 'Not implemented' exceptions from the Unit Under Test.
 4. Implement the production code in the Unit Under Test.
-5. The tests should now all pass 🟢.
+5. The tests should now all pass :green_circle:.
 6. Go back around, and refactor / improve what has just been implemented with the confidence that you are covered with working tests.

 I would guess that the majority of Software Engineers can at least complete steps 1 & 2, on the majority of the code they write.
 If you can start there, then I think in no time at all, you'll be able to complete all of the steps above.
 At the very least, your starting to use TDD concepts and I guarantee that will lead to better quality code.